• Skip to primary navigation

 • Add a few drops of vegetable oil to the milk chocolate topping to prevent the top from cracking when cut.
 Coconut oil can also be used.

-• Another tip to avoid cracking is to take the tiffin out of the fridge about 10 - 15 minutes prior to cutting it into bars, which allows it to soften slightly.
+• One way to prevent any cracks is to let the tiffin rest outside the fridge for about 10 - 15 minutes before slicing it into bars.
+This allows it to slightly soften.

 • For neatly cut bars, use a long sharp knife for cutting, and wipe it clean with a paper towel between each cut.